flyway/flywaydb.org/documentation/gcp-beta/bigquery.md

 ## Other configuration

 Set the [`schemas`](/documentation/configuration/parameters/schemas) property in your Flyway configuration to the name of a `data set` within your BigQuery project.
-Set the [`user`](/documentation/configuration/parameters/user) and [`password`](/documentation/configuration/parameters/password) properties to empty in your Flwyay configuration since we're authenticating using the JDBC URL i.e.
+Set the [`user`](/documentation/configuration/parameters/user) and [`password`](/documentation/configuration/parameters/password) properties to empty in your Flyway configuration since we're authenticating using the JDBC URL i.e.

 ```
 flyway.schemas=<your data set>